purefunctor/purescript-dissect/README.md

     Left Leaf → Right Leaf
 ```

-First and foremost, it\'s impossible to dissect the `Leaf`{.verbatim}
+First and foremost, it\'s impossible to dissect the `Leaf` constructor
-constructor as it contains no points of recursion, so we terminate
+as it contains no points of recursion, so we terminate immediately,
-immediately, however, `Fork`{.verbatim} is much more interesting.
-Here
+however, `Fork` is much more interesting.
+Here we can see how its first
-we can see how its first element is being plucked out, with the rest of
-its seats being delegated to `ForkRR`{.verbatim}.
+element is being plucked out, with the rest of its seats being delegated
+to `ForkRR`.

 ``` purescript
 Left (Fork m n o) → Left (Tuple m (ForkRR n o))
 ```

-Then, we move on to the `Right`{.verbatim} path.
-In here, we first start
+Then, we move on to the `Right` path.
+In here, we first start by
-by plucking out yet another seat in `ForkRR`{.verbatim}, delegating the
+plucking out yet another seat in `ForkRR`, delegating the remaining seat
-remaining seat into `ForkLR`{.verbatim} and planting some other value in
+into `ForkLR` and planting some other value in its place.
-its place.

 ``` purescript
 Right (Tuple w c) → case w of
   ForkRR m n → Left (Tuple m (ForkLR c n))
 ```

-For `ForkLR`{.verbatim}, we pluck out another seat yet again, planting a
+For `ForkLR`, we pluck out another seat yet again, planting a new value
-new value in its place using `ForkLL`{.verbatim}.
-Likewise, we also
+in its place using `ForkLL`.
+Likewise, we also carry over the value
-carry over the value we\'ve planted previously in `ForkLR`{.verbatim}.
+we\'ve planted previously in `ForkLR`.

 ``` purescript
 ForkLR n m → Left (Tuple m (ForkLL n c))
 ```

-Finally, for `ForkLL`{.verbatim}, we start reconstructing
+Finally, for `ForkLL`, we start reconstructing `Fork` but with the
-`Fork`{.verbatim} but with the planted values:
+planted values:

 ``` purescript
 ForkLL n o → Right (Fork n o c)
 ```

-You\'ve just written your first `Dissect`{.verbatim} instance!
+You\'ve just written your first `Dissect` instance!

 ``` purescript
 instance Dissect TreeF TreeF_2 where